Vyral/base-template/_posts/2025-01-29-how-is-the-real-estate-market-right-now.md

 {% include HVButton.html %}

 “How is the housing market right now?”
 I’ve been getting this question a lot recently, and I understand why.
-This is the time of year when people plan their moves for 2025, but it’s difficult to know what you should do without understanding where the market was in 2024 and where it's at now.
+This is the time of year when people plan their moves for 2025, but it’s difficult to know what you should do without understanding where the market was in 2024 and where it’s at now.

 The Twin Cities housing market saw its fair share of highs and lows in 2024, but it ended on a positive note, setting the stage for an even more active 2025.
 From rising mortgage rates to inventory surges and shifting buyer behavior, let’s take a closer look at how the year unfolded—and what’s ahead for the local real estate market.